SENKO HOLDINGS

 (growth/contraction of customer base)

-·Selection of low-carbon services by customers ·Stagnating market share in the event SENKO fails to provide low-carbon services Significant Significant ·Disclosure of CO₂ emissions, including Scope 3
+● Selection of lower-carbon logistics services by customers ● Stagnation in market share if we fail to provide low-carbon logistics services Significant Significant ● Disclosure of GHG emissions, including Scope 3

-·Provision of options geared to further decarbonization, for example use of environmentally friendly vehicles and ships, implementation of a modal shift, and consolidation of logistics facilities
+● Providing options geared to further decarbonization, such as use of environmentally superior vehicles and ships, introduction of clean fuels, implementation of a modal shift, consolidation of logistics facilities, etc.

 Chronic